kmonde89/RepositoryGeneratorPublicModel/README.md

 # RepositoryGeneratorPublicModel
-A Model to generate *repository* and *data transfert object* using model create via RepoScribe
+A Model to generate *repository* and *data transfert object* using model create via RepoScribe.
+The RepoScribe last version is available [here](https://github.com/kmonde89/RepositoryGeneratorPublicModel/releases/tag/0.0.18).

 ## Installing